|Dehydration & Starvation – Myths & Realities|

 There are many misunderstandings regarding the need for food and fluids at the end-of-life.
 The following information will hopefully help seniors and their families make more informed choices regarding the type of care they desire.

-The following are commonly heard statements regarding the need for food and fluids as we approach the end-of-life.
+Common beliefs regarding the need for food/fluids as we approach the end-of-life:

-For folks who are actively dying (as in the last week or two of life), the artificial (i.e., intravenous) administration of fluids usually causes discomfort.
-The lungs retain water, the bladder fills more often and wants to be emptied, the brain is more aware of pain, and the sensation of hunger is enhanced.
+For those actively dying (the last one to two weeks of life), artificial fluids (an IV) promotes discomfort: lungs sound ‘wetter’, the bladder fills more, the brain is more aware of pain, and the sensation of hunger is enhanced.

-By interfering in this final stage of life, by altering this normal chemical process, artificial hydration delays death and prolongs suffering.
-If we allow “nature to take its course”, almost everyone who is terminally ill and is unable to swallow fluids will die within two to ten days.
-If we supply artificial fluids through an IV, this can take weeks.
+By interfering in this final stage of life, by altering the normal chemical process, artificial hydration delays death and prolongs suffering.
+If we allow “nature to take its course”, almost everyone who is terminally ill and is unable to swallow fluids will die within two to ten days (depending on diseases present, general health, etc.)—artificial fluids can prolong dying for weeks.

-It is helpful for families to remember that it is the disease that causes a person to die, not dehydration or starvation from the withholding of fluids or food.
-Consequently, “starvation” is the incorrect term to use in cases of terminal illness.
-Prior to the medical inventions of intravenous lines and feeding tubes, people died of “natural causes” and were not thought of as “starving to death”.
+Families need to know that the disease causes a person to die, not starvation from the withholding of fluids or food.
+The disease leads to dehydration and death, not starvation.
+Prior to our modern technology (such as IV’s and feeding tubes), people were described as dying of “natural causes” and not as “starving to death”.

 At the very end of life: (1) dehydration & starvation are not painful, (2) providing IV fluids does not keep a terminally ill person more comfortable, (3) IV fluid administration can prolong death, and (4) a dying person does not “starve” to death.

 As a loved one declines, everyone—families, friends, seniors, doctors, and nurses—can be reassured that avoiding artificial interventions just allows “nature” to take its course and proceed as intended, peacefully.